Last Updated on

 Norwich Bulletin shared a detailed update about some court closings.
 See the article here.

-All arraignments that would usually be heard at the above courts will take place at the Huntington St. Courthouse in New London also known as New London JD court.
+All arraignments that would usually be heard in Danielson and Norwich courts will take place at the Huntington St. Courthouse in New London also known as New London JD court.

-Local Connecticut police are implementing social distancing by limiting the exposure to residents in general.
+Local police and Connecticut State police are implementing social distancing by limiting the exposure to residents in general.
 Connecticut State Police (CSP) announced that administrative and healthcare fingerprinting services will not be available until further notice.
 You can learn more here.

 Many if not all local police departments are asking to call them first to evaluate the need of you coming to the police department.
 If you are required to come in, there are many questions they will ask.